codingrosquick/circles_file_handler/README.md

 This repo gives utility classes for handling file interactions with CIRCLES CyVerse.

 It allows:

+*(version 1.0.4)*
 - Communication with CyVerse's fileshare (ls, cd, pwd)
 - I/O Commands through IRODS
 - Iterating over files from CyVerse
 - Cache handling
+- cut CSV files

+*(version 1.1.0)*
+- perform event analysis on a file
+- perform event analysis on all the files of a file exploration
+- cut bagfiles

 ## External links